Board of Directors

 Genevieve Fuji Johnson (co-chair) began volunteering in the kitchen at the Downtown Eastside Women’s Centre in 2010.
 She later became a member of DEWC’s fundraising committee.
 In the Fall of 2016, she became a member of the Board of Directors.
 She is happy to serve currently as the Board’s Chair.
 Genevieve is a Professor of Political Science at Simon Fraser University.
 She studies and teaches democratic theory, feminist political thought, critical approaches to policy analysis, and a range of current public policy issues.

 Robin Raweater (co-chair) is Blackfoot, from the Siksika Nation.
-She is an activist and advocate for social justice, especially Aboriginal children in foster care.
+She is an activist and advocate for social justice, especially Indigenous children in foster care.
 She supports the Missing and Murdered Women and was on this year’s Walk for Justice, honouring the women who disappeared along the Highway of Tears.
-Robin has started a support group for Aboriginal parents with children who have been apprehended.
-For Robin, the women’s centre provides services that keep hope alive for herself and others.
-She represents the Elder’s Council on the Board, and enjoys giving back to the community.
+Robin has started a support group for Indigenous parents with children who have been apprehended.
+For Robin, the Women’s Centre provides services that keep hope alive for herself and others.

 Andrea Glickman became involved with DEWC in 2014 through her work at the Union of BC Indian Chiefs coordinating a Coalition on the Missing and Murdered Indigenous Women & Girls (MMIWG).
 She was honoured to become a board member in September 2016.
 Andrea has been involved in social justice and human rights work for more than 15 years and is the Policy Director at the Union of BC Indian Chiefs.
 She provides technical support to the member communities and the political Executive, and coordinates the policy team.
 Andrea grew up in the unceded traditional territories of the Squamish, Tsleil-Waututh, and Musqueam First Nations, and lives in the Strathcona neighborhood with her husband and two young daughters.